Microsoft Project Online retires September 30, 2026, migrate to a modern platform before it's too late.Start migration

 Agent layer via MCP server

 Programmatic access to Onplana's tool catalog over Model Context Protocol.
 OAuth 2.1 with Dynamic Client Registration (RFC 7591) or Personal Access Token auth.
 Plug into Claude Code, your own agent stack, or an internal automation runner.
 Same gating, same audit log, same per-org isolation as the in-app chat.
+Available on every plan; the concurrent-connection cap scales with tier.

 Where: mcp.onplana.com, MCP-compliant agents